frederic-perez/AmE-dictionary/data/idioms.md

 __engross in (something)__ To capture and hold someone’s interest in something.
 A noun or pronoun can be used between “engross” and “in.” _Dad is engrossed in fixing the car, so he can’t talk right now._
 __enmesh in (something)__
 __enough (something) to choke Caligula’s horse__ A lot of something.
 The phrase likely mentions Caligula because the Roman emperor was known for his penchant for excess. _A: “Do you think I got enough balloons?”
 B: “Are you kidding?
 There are enough balloons here to choke Caligula’s horse!”_
+__enough is enough__
+__enshittification__ _slang_ The gradual degradation of an online platform or service’s functionality, as part of a cycle in which the platform or service first offers benefits to users to attract them, then pursues more and more profits at the expense of users.
 __entry level__
 __envelope > push the envelope__ To go beyond established limits; to pioneer.
 __err on the side of caution__